 Kari's apartment consists of two bedrooms, a bathroom, a den/dining room area, and a relatively small kitchen.
 I technically still live with Mom, but I find myself sleeping in the extra bedroom at Kari's more often than not.
 If Foster's is my home away home, then Kari's apartment is a close second.

 However, all three places lack the true feeling of home.
 I'm not sure why that is, exactly.
 Laying here in bed tonight, I look around the practically barren room.

 "Shit," Terrence's voice, a strange mix of a hiss and a gasp, carries into my room through the thin walls.
 Then, everything fell back into the silence I've grown accustom to when sleeping over.
 It's always quiet around these parts during the night.

 For a moment, I assume Terrence must have just bumped into something while fumbling in the dark.
 Then came the soft, rhythmic squeaking.
 I close my eyes, pretending not to know what that sound implies.
 There's no way that they'd…The undeniable sound of skin slapping together claws its way into my ears, and my stomach knots up.
 I cover my ears.
-The sound of meeting skin…wet and echoing…it sounds so disgusting, even though I vaguely remember liking the sound when it was coming from chocolate skin heatedly meeting mine.
+The sound of meeting skin…wet and echoing…it sounds so disgusting, even though I vaguely remember liking the sound when it was coming from brown skin heatedly meeting mine.
 But right now, it's making my stomach churn.
 That sound stops after a couple of seconds thankfully, but the squeaking persists.

 "I love you," a soft, feminine voice coos.
 Kari.
 She mewls it out like a mantra: I love you.
 I-I love you.
 I love you.
 And with each declaration of love that she sputters out, the squeaking becomes quicker, louder.
 He's thrusting harder…maybe that's how he tells her he loves her.